zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/setting-up-liferay-dxp/performance-and-scalability/configuring-clustering/05-cluster-link-overview.md

     cluster.link.channel.properties.transport.0=/jgroups/tcp-transport.xml
     ```

-6. Modify each `tcp-*.xml` file's the TCP and TCPPing elements to account for each node's IP address and bind port.
+6. Modify each `tcp-*.xml` file's TCP and TCPPing elements to account for each node's IP address and bind port.

     If you're vertically clustering (i.e., you have multiple servers running on the same physical or virtual system), every channel must use a unique unused bind port for discovery communication.
 In each `tcp-*.xml` file, assign the TCP tag's `bind_port` attribute to a unique, unused port.